williamhpark/sliding-puzzle-game/README.md

 This is my submission for the Grapevine Week 0 Pulsecheck Software Developer Technical Assessment.
 I used the React JS library, with React Hooks, to create the application.

-You can see the live demo at https://sliding-puzzle-game-wp.herokuapp.com/.
+You can see the live demo at https://sliding-puzzle-game-wp.herokuapp.com/ (UPDATE: ran out of free dyno hours for April, app will not open until May).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).